AhmetZamanis/LoanRequestClassification/Report.md

         document or not.
-    -   Multinomial NB assumes all features are drawn from a Multinomial distribution, which are best used when features represent counts or count rate.
+    -   Multinomial NB assumes all features are drawn from a Multinomial distribution, which are best used when features represent counts or count rates.
 This variation is often used for text classification, as features can be word counts in a document.
 -   We will use the standard Gaussian NB.
-Our numeric features were far from normally distributed, though we will apply a normalizing transformation, and NB can perform decently even when the assumptions are violated.
+Our numeric features were far from normally distributed, though we will apply a normalizing transformation, and NB can perform decently even when the assumptions are violated to a degree.
--   NB especially becomes useful for large datasets with many features, as more dimensions generally mean more separation, and the violations of the assumptions become less impactful.
+-   NB especially becomes useful for large datasets with many features, as more dimensions generally mean more separation, and the violations of the assumptions for a single feature becomes relatively less impactful.
 -   NB generally performs better with categorical features, and it may perform better if we don’t encode the categorical features into numeric, though we’ll apply the same feature set to all models to